NCICCGPO/gdan-tmp-models/tutorial/README.md

 **Our analysis is now complete!**

-All five methods (SK Grid, AKLIMATE, CloudForest, SubSCOPE, and JADBio) are ran the same way.
+All five methods (SK Grid, AKLIMATE, CloudForest, subSCOPE, and JADBio) are ran the same way.
 However, the output format of the prediction file(s) is specific to each method - view each method's README.md for details.

 # Understanding RUN_MODEL.sh